 My involvement with the site was minimal.
 I landed on it to find information or satisfy a particular need, but my attitude towards it was neutral at best.

 Forced to respond to a survey, I preferred to agree rather than face having to explain why I disagreed with the company.
 And I’m sure I wasn’t the only one leaving the company with completely useless feedback.

-You Preselect the Answer
+You preselect the answer

-We humans are awful at decision making.
+In addition to not truly knowing what we want, we humans are also awful at decision making.

 And tell me, at what point do you start picking responses at random to get to the end quicker?

 You see, not every research medium is suitable for every situation.

 For instance, users are more prone to filling in a quick survey while using an app, but they’d be more likely to provide long and in-depth answers outside of it.

 Be considerate of the method you use to obtain your research.
 As a helpful tool, consider reviewing Christian Rohrer’s 3-dimensional framework for identifying when to use different user research methods.

 - Context of Use